-1. A memorandum of points and authorities must include a statement of the case and a statement of facts setting forth all procedural and factual matters relevant to the issue presented.

-2. The memorandum must clearly specify the factual and legal issues raised and the specific legal authority relied upon for the motion.
+- 1. The memorandum of points and authorities must include a statement of the case and a statement of facts setting forth all procedural and factual matters relevant to the issue presented. - 2.
+The memorandum must clearly specify the factual and legal issues raised and the specific legal authority relied upon for the motion.

-3. Only the factual and legal issues set forth in the memorandum will be considered in the ruling on the motion unless it is established that the new issues were not reasonably discoverable before the motion was filed.

-4. Failure of the moving party to serve and file points and authorities within the time permitted without good cause may be considered by the court as an admission that the motion is without merit.

-5. Except as to motions to suppress heard at the preliminary examination, failure of the responding party to serve and file points and authorities within the time permitted without good cause may be considered by the court as an admission that the motion is meritorious.

-D. Abandonment of Motions.
-Any party intending to abandon a motion already filed must immediately notify opposing counsel and the clerk of the department in which the motion is to be heard, and must also notify the clerk immediately if the case is disposed of by plea prior to the hearing or if the proceedings are suspended pursuant to Penal Code section 1368.

-E. Concession That Motion is Meritorious.
-If the responding party elects not to oppose the motion, respondent must immediately notify opposing counsel and the clerk of the department in which the motion is to be heard.

-F. Trial Department Motions.
+- 3. Only the factual and legal issues set forth in the memorandum will be considered in the ruling on the motion unless it is established that the new issues were not reasonably discoverable before the motion was filed. - 4.
+Failure of the moving party to serve and file points and authorities within the time permitted without good cause may be considered by the court as an admission that the motion is without merit. - 5.
+Except as to motions to suppress heard at the preliminary examination, failure of the responding party to serve and file points and authorities within the time permitted without good cause may be considered by the court as an admission that the motion is meritorious. - D. Abandonment of Motions and/or Motions to be Taken Off Calendar or Continued for Other Reasons.
+Any party intending to abandon, take off calendar, or continue a motion must immediately notify opposing counsel and the clerk of the department in which the motion is to be heard.
+In the event that the party seeks to continue the motion hearing date, he or she must include in the notice to the clerk whether the motion to continue is opposed or unopposed.
+The party must also notify the clerk immediately if the proceedings are suspended pursuant to Penal Code section 1368 or if the case is disposed of by plea prior to the hearing.
+If it is the party's intent that the motion hearing date be used as a change of plea hearing, such information must also be included in the notice. - E. Concession That Motion is Meritorious.
+If the responding party elects not to oppose the motion, respondent must immediately notify opposing counsel and the clerk of the department in which the motion is to be heard. - F. Courtesy Copies of Motions, Oppositions, and Replies.
+Courtesy copies of all file stamped motions and/or oppositions together with proofs of service must be e-mailed by the filing party or his or her authorized representative in PDF format to (Court Courtesy Copy E-Mail Box address to be provided at a later date), by 5:00 p.m. the same day that the motion is filed with the court. - G. Trial Department Motions.
 No party may file in any law and motion department a motion which must be decided by the trial judge.
-Such motions include, but are not limited to, motions to suppress based on confessions or admissions which are not a product of alleged Fourth Amendment violations (e.g., alleged violations of the Fifth and Sixth Amendments, such as Miranda violations, involuntary confessions, or denial of counsel), Trombetta/Youngblood motions, and severance motions resting on evidentiary considerations.

-G. Setting of Motions.
-The clerk in the department where the pretrial motion is filed will set a date for hearing of the motion at least 15 court days after the motion is filed.

-H. Length of Points and Authorities.
+Such motions include, but are not limited to, motions to suppress based on confessions or admissions which are not a product of alleged Fourth Amendment violations (e.g., alleged violations of the Fifth and Sixth Amendments, such as Miranda violations, involuntary confessions, or denial of counsel), - Trombetta/Youngblood motions, and severance motions resting on evidentiary considerations. - H. Setting of Motions.
+The clerk in the department where the pretrial motion is filed will set a date for hearing of the motion at least 15 court days after the motion is filed. - I. Length of Points and Authorities.
 No opening or responding memorandum of points and authorities exceeding 15 pages will be filed, absent an order from the judge of the court in which the motion is calendared.
 Such an order will be granted only upon a written application including a declaration setting forth good cause for the order.